huanglangwen/JlBox/README.md

 Compared to PyBox, more optimizations are (going to be) added:
 - [x] constant folding for rate_values()
 - [x] caching rate_values, loss_gain matrix when solving ODE
+- [x] add jacobian for gas kinetic
-- [ ] add jacobian for gas kinetic and partitioning process
+- [ ] add jacobian for partitioning process
 - [ ] parallel version of rate_values, loss_gain and jacobian

 ## Dependency